-The grievance officer will acknowledge they've received your formal complaint, and will provide you with information about support services that might help.
+The grievance officer will acknowledge they've received your grievance, and will provide you with information about support services that might help.
 They will also:

-- direct your complaint to the appropriate person and let you know what's happening
+- direct your grievance to the appropriate person and let you know what's happening

 - ask you for more information or to attend a meeting (if necessary).

-Once you've lodged a formal complaint, it's important that you:
+Once you've lodged a formal grievance, it's important that you:

 - keep a record of discussions, actions and dates